gamontal/nyt-top/README.md

-# node-nyt
+# nyt-top
-nodejs wrapper for the New York Times Article Search API v2
+A node.js wrapper for The New York Times Top Stories API v1